motorcycle 101 guides

 1. Introduction

-Since riding a motorcycle brings more risk than driving a four-wheel vehicle, there are additional rules to follow alongside normal traffic laws.
+Because riding a motorcycle carries more risk than driving a four-wheeler, there are additional rules to follow alongside normal traffic laws.
 All states require you to have a driver’s license with a Class M endorsement, have proof of owning auto insurance, and comply with safety standards both on and off the road.
-However, no set of motorcycle laws are exactly alike between states.
+However, no set of motorcycle laws is exactly alike between states.

 If you are a resident of Nevada with little to no experience operating a motorcycle or an out-of-state tourist traveling on your motorcycle, you will need to become familiar with this state’s motorcycle laws and licensing process.